Fulfilling the Promise of Autonomous Vehicles: A Roadmap to Accessibility

-As a cross-disability organization, AAPD advocates for the accessibility needs of all people with disabilities.
-Through the We Will Ride coalition, AAPD convenes national disability organizations that are engaging with companies developing autonomous vehicles operating on public roads, drawing on the expertise of disability organizations working on behalf of specific populations.
+AAPD works with a cross-disability group of organizations working on AV accessibility and related issues.
+Through the We Will Ride coalition, AAPD convenes national disability organizations that are engaging with companies developing autonomous vehicles operating on public roads.
 We continually expand the circle of our outreach to deepen existing relationships, as well as include more stakeholders.

 ADA compliance isn’t an insurmountable challenge for the AV industry.
 Our initiative creates an opportunity for industry work on the associated issues with organizations representing the lived experience of people with disabilities.

 We also provide support for companies designing accessible vehicles.
 Receiving input from multiple groups on how to address access concerns — for example, HMI needs to work for blind, deaf, and people with cognitive disabilities — provides valuable information to auto designers that will ensure success.